aAdams01/aAdams01/README.md

 👩‍💻 Senior web developer & mom (not yours)

-🥤 Lover of Semantic HTML, JavaScript, and Diet Dr. Pepper
+🥤 Lover of semantic HTML, JavaScript, and diet Dr. Pepper